Yanks open with 2 HR, set MLB mark in 4-3 win over Blue Jays

 Stanton exited in the fourth with a bruised right knee and was scheduled for an MRI.
 He got tangled up with Toronto pitcher Clayton Richard (0-4) in the first while getting thrown out on a headfirst slide into third base.

-The slugger just returned last Tuesday from a string of injuries to his biceps, shoulder and calf.
+The 2017 NL MVP just returned last Tuesday from injuries to his biceps, shoulder and calf that had sidelined him since March 31.

 Nonetheless, the Yankees wasted no time rewriting the record book on this night.

-LeMahieu hit his fourth career leadoff shot into the second deck down the left field line, breaking a mark New York shared for one day with the 2002 Texas Rangers, who also homered in 27 consecutive games.
+LeMahieu hit his fourth career leadoff shot into the second deck down the left field line, breaking a mark New York shared for one day with the 2002 Texas Rangers, who homered in 27 consecutive games.

-The Yankees quickly added another one, too.
-Judge followed LeMahieu with an opposite-field drive into the right field stands.
+The Yankees quickly added another one, too, when Judge followed with an opposite-field drive into the right field stands.
 It was the first home run since April 20 for Judge, who returned Friday from an oblique injury that sidelined him for two months.

 It was the second time this season and 11th in franchise history the Yankees started a game with consecutive home runs.